Report: Jayhawks back in the running for Iowa grad transfer Isaiah Moss

 If Moss joins the Jayhawks, he would be the most experienced player in a Kansas backcourt that includes junior Marcus Garrett, sophomores Devon Dotson and Ochai Agbaji and freshmen Christian Braun and Issac McBride.

-With three scholarships still to give out in the 2019 class, KU has more than enough room to add both Moss and prep target Jalen Wilson, a 4-star wing who visited KU last weekend and Tweeted on Friday, “Stay tuned.”
+With three scholarships still to give out in the 2019 class, KU has more than enough room to add both Moss and prep target Jalen Wilson, a 4-star wing who visited KU last weekend and tweeted on Friday, “Stay tuned.”

 Wilson’s mother, Lisa, told the Journal-World Friday morning that the family was still discussing Jalen’s options, which include KU, North Carolina and Michigan, and that she hoped they would have a decision soon.

+Later Friday, Wilson revealed, via Twitter, that he would announce his decision at 2 p.m.
+Wednesday.

-In a follow up to his original Tweet about Moss, Goodman wrote that Kansas landing Moss and Wilson would inspire him to move the Jayhawks into the No. 1 spot in his preseason poll.
+In a follow-up to his original tweet about Moss, Goodman wrote that Kansas landing Moss and Wilson would inspire him to move the Jayhawks into the No. 1 spot in his preseason poll.

 COMMENTS